 If you’re not actively building your company’s brand on social media, you could be missing out on top talent.
-A 2015 employer branding study found that 75% of job seekers take an employer’s brand into account before applying for a job and 62% visit social media channels to evaluate an employer’s brand.
+A 2015 employer branding study found that 75% of job seekers take an employer’s brand into account before applying for a job.
+While 62% visit social media channels to evaluate an employer’s brand.

 Of course, even if you are among the 92% of recruiters who are finding candidates through social media, there’s a difference between simply being active on social media and using it effectively.
 So here are some of the most commonly made mistakes and how to avoid them.